ChelseyReann/book-api/README.md

 ## How to Use
 The below link will take you to the full array of all the books on the Best Seller List.

+NOTE: This site will be easier to view if you have a JSON viewer extension installed on your browser to display/"pretty" the large datasets in your browser.
+I use the [JSON Viewer Extension on Google Chrome.](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US)

 ```
 https://nytimes-book-api.herokuapp.com/books